-The event is scheduled to hold in Las Vegas in a few days at the MGM Grand Graden.
+The event is scheduled to take place in Las Vegas in a few days at the MGM Grand Garden.

 In a press release, the crypto exchange said that the partnership with the Recording Academy could extend beyond just a branding opportunity.
 But will enable it to work with Grammy organizers throughout the year, providing various Web3 solutions for initiatives.

 Blockchain is Providing a new experience and monetization for the Music Industry.

 The Co-founder of Binance, Yi He said, “Starting with the Grammys, we are excited to work together with the Recording Academy to bring fresh new experiences powered by blockchain and all the great things Web3 technology can bring to entertainment”.

 Panos Panay, co-president of the Grammy Awards, commenting on the sponsorship stated that the partnership with Binance will enable the development of new revenue channels for the Recording Academy, as well as create new experiences for music fans around the world.